My practice traverses Indigenous knowledge systems.

-Mona Cliff (Aniiih)is a Transdisciplinary indigenous visual artist.
+Mona Cliff (Aniiih)is a Multidisciplinary visual artist.
 She explores the subject of contemporary Native American identity and culture through her use of traditional Native crafting methods such as seed bead embroidery and fabric applique.
 Beadwork & sewing applique have been a primary foundation of her artist practice.

 Mona works as a Diversity, Equity, and inclusion field representative for indigenous communities for the Kansas Creative Arts Industry Commision.

 She recently concluded a commissioned installation for the Kansas City Museum, where she is incorporating seed beads as a way to work in harmony and honor nature’s forms.
-She is embarking on a commissioned beaded piece spanning 15 ft' for the Kansas City Airport Terminal' 1% for the arts program.
-She will be teaching several classes on beadwork and fiber arts in the near future.
+She is embarking on a commissioned beaded piece spanning 17 ft' for the Kansas City Airport Terminal' 1% for the arts program.

 Mona Cliff is an enrolled member of the Gros Ventre tribe (A'aninin/Nakota Nations) she is Frozen Clan(Aniiih) and of the Medicine Bear Clan(Nakota) of Ft.
 Belknap, MT